jegly/wireguard-android-hardened/README.md

 ### Biometric authentication hardened
 Upgraded from `BIOMETRIC_WEAK` (face unlock counts, no hardware attestation) to `BIOMETRIC_STRONG` with a hardware-attested `CryptoObject`.
 The biometric check is now cryptographically bound to a Keystore key operation — not just a UI gate that can be bypassed with a photo.

-Biometric is required to:
+Biometric (or PIN/pattern/password) is required to:
 - View a tunnel's private key
 - Export tunnels to a zip file
+- Open the log viewer

 ### Screen protection
+`FLAG_SECURE` covers the following screens — preventing screenshots, screen recording, and recents thumbnails:
-`FLAG_SECURE` now covers the **entire tunnel editor screen** from the moment it opens — not just after the private key field is tapped.
-This prevents your configs from appearing in the Android recents thumbnail or being screenshotted.
+- Entire tunnel editor from the moment it opens
+- Android TV interface
+- Log viewer

+### Log viewer hardened
+Previously the log viewer was accessible to anyone with an unlocked device.
+It now requires biometric or device credential authentication before opening, and `FLAG_SECURE` prevents the log content from being captured.

 ### Clipboard privacy
 All clipboard writes are marked `EXTRA_IS_SENSITIVE` on Android 13+.
 Copied keys and config values are excluded from clipboard history and cannot be read by other apps via clipboard notifications.